-DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE 3-1 Process to determine material topics To identify material topics for the voluntary purposes of this GRI framework, we leveraged the results of our Materiality Assessment and met with cross-functional leaders to consider Crown Castle's activities, business relationships, stakeholders and the sustainability context of our operations.
+DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE 3-1 Process to determine material topics To identify material topics for the voluntary purposes of this GRI framework, we leveraged the results of our materiality assessment and met with cross-functional leaders to consider Crown Castle's activities, business relationships, stakeholders and the sustainability context of our operations.
 Crown Castle has voluntarily reported within this GRI Content Index topics that we believe will be most relevant to the users of our sustainability reporting, and inclusion herein does not suggest financial materiality.
 The terms "material" and "materiality" as used in the context of this report, including the indices, and in our materiality assessment are different from such terms as used in the context of filings with the SEC; issues deemed material for purposes of this report may not be considered material for SEC reporting purposes.
 We are committed to increased transparency and continued progress in our ESG reporting, and we will continue to refine our disclosure processes in future years.
 3-2 List of material topics See below for disclosures on the topics that we believe are most relevant for the users of our sustainability reporting.
-3-3 Management of material topics We assess the sustainability perspectives of our key internal and external stakeholders, including customers, investors, employees and sustainability rating agencies, using interviews, surveys and desktop analysis to identify and prioritize sustainability issues with potential impact on our business and stakeholders.
-2-30 Collective bargaining agreements Refer to our ESG Website and our ESG Materiality Assessment for information regarding our management of material topics.
+3-3 Management of material topics Refer to our ESG Website and our ESG Materiality Assessment for information regarding our management of material topics.